canmom/canmom.github.io/fiction/undefinedbehaviour.md

 I didn't really know how to answer that, so I kiss her, and we don't discuss games or isekai stories any more.

 ...no, that's way too coy, isn't it?
 We spend the rest of the night having sex.
-But that's not really germane to the point right now.
+That's not really germane to the point right now.
+Maybe I'll tell you about it later.

 ---